rahra/intfract/README.md

 the Amiga computer.
 The Amiga’s core was a Motorola 68000 CPU which internally was a full 32 bit microprocessor using the CISC design.
 Thus, it was a pleasure to write assembler code compared to other CPUs.
-But still, most systems had no floating point unit as it usual for modern computers of today.
+But still, most systems had no floating point unit as it is common for modern computers of today.
 Thus floating point operations had to be implemented in software.

 ## Background